flightcrank/ratio-boost/README.md

 this program can also spoof downloads but that functionality isn't included for now, as it is not needed. the program will report to the tracker that 100% of the file has already been downloaded.

-This program is dependant on GTK, openssh and libcurl libs installed on your system
+This program is dependency's on GTK, openssh and libcurl libs installed on your system as well as posix regex.h.
+It should compile on Windows and Mac. it is up to the user to install these dependency's and compilation instructions for those operating systems

-to compile GTK GUI version with GCC
+to compile GTK GUI version with GCC on a Linux system

     gcc blex.c hash.c list.c urle.c gtk_main.c -lcrypto -lcurl -export-dynamic `pkg-config gtk+-3.0 --cflags --libs` -o app